vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ## System Requirements

-Before installing Vinegar, there are some requirements for your system to fulfill in order to be able to run Roblox Studio.
-These requirements are based on [Roblox Studio's official system requirements](https://create.roblox.com/docs/studio/setup).<br>
+There are some requirements for your system to fulfill to run Roblox Studio with Vinegar.
+Some of these are sourced from [Roblox Studio's system requirements for Windows](https://create.roblox.com/docs/studio/setup).<br>

 Ensure that your system meets the minimum requirements below: